beautidata/til/_posts/2021-05-10-coalescing.md

 SELECT COALESCE(NULL, NULL, variable_name, False);
 ```

-this returns the first non-null value out of the list of input parameters. in the example above, the query will return the value of `variable_name` if it evaluates to `NULL` and `False` if `varible_name` evaluates to `NULL`.
+this returns the first non-null value out of the list of input parameters. in the example above, the query will return the value of `variable_name` if it doesn't evaluate to `NULL` and `False` if `varible_name` evaluates to `NULL`.